Science education in England: Bachelor's level

-Like post-16 or KS5, this is also highly varied, disparate and specialised, but more so, as a student may choose to study 'one' science, which s/he will subsequently study in depth for three or more years; the summative assessment leads to a degree (of which for science in England today is typically RQF level 5, 6 or 7; if it is level 5, the qualification is called a foundation degree).
-Such education will enable students market themselves as (specialist) scientists to employers or postgraduate science degree programmes (although the choices available to the graduate are affected by the class of degree the graduate achieves—recruiters give details on their websites; foundation degree graduates will have to 'top-up' to a full degree for post-graduate study).
-Many concepts the student first encountered in A levels / RQF level 3 are dealt with in much greater detail.
-The biggest difference between A level / RQF level 3 science and university-level science occurs in physics, which at university-level becomes highly mathematical (and at times difficult to distinguish from mathematics).
-Practical science at university-level can be quite extensive and by the time of the dissertation project, the student may well be doing complex experiments lasting weeks or months unsupervised (although s/he will still have a supervisor on hand).
-Science degrees in England are offered by both universities and some further education colleges.
-University-level teachers (also referred to in England as lecturers) will teach one area of the science the student is studying, but two notable differences between university level science education in further education colleges and universities are that in universities, there is a close connection between teaching and research.
-In other words, it is common for a university teacher to be a researcher in the area s/he teaches—this applies not just to science, but to all areas; such connection between teaching and research does not occur in further education colleges in England.
+University-level teachers (also referred to in England as lecturers) will typically teach one topic of the science the student is studying, but two notable differences between university-level science education in further education colleges and universities are that in universities, there is a close connection between teaching and research.
+In other words, it is common for a university teacher to be a researcher in the area they teach—this applies not just to science, but to all areas; such connection between teaching and research does not occur in further education colleges in England.
 And the other difference is that further education colleges must have their degrees approved by universities.
 Although universities do not need approval for their science degrees and are free to set their own content, they generally get many of their science courses accredited by professional bodies.
-So for example, universities offering biology degrees commonly get these programmes accredited by the Royal Society of Biology; for chemistry degrees, it is the Royal Society of Chemistry; for physics degrees, it is the Institute of Physics; for geology degrees, it is the Geological Society, and so on.
+So, for example, universities offering biology degrees commonly get these programmes accredited by the Royal Society of Biology; for chemistry degrees, it is the Royal Society of Chemistry; for physics degrees, it is the Institute of Physics; for geology degrees, it is the Geological Society, and so on.
 Accreditation of a science degree by a professional body is a precondition if the student studying the degree wishes to become a member of the body following graduation, and subsequently acquire chartered status.
 In addition, UK universities are obliged to ensure that their degrees meet the standards agreed to in the Bologna Process to which the UK is a co-signatory.
 The QAA certifies those British degrees that meet those standards.
-Not all university-level students studying science study for science degrees; many will study science as part of a vocational degree such as pharmacy, medicine, dentistry, nursing, veterinary medicine, allied health professions, and so on.
-And some will study science as part of a higher/degree apprenticeship.